Meigs Syndrome

 Chest radiography confirms pleural effusion.

-Abdominal and pelvic ultrasound confirms the ovarian mass and ascites.
+Abdominal and pelvic ultrasonography confirms the ovarian mass and ascites.

 No signs of distant metastasis are observed.